hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 *Data Races*.
 Performing multiple sends to the same stream concurrently is considered a data race on the stream.
 You must synchronize the sends using completions.
-Two sends in the same phase are concurrent if they are not ordered by [`await`](#await-completions-with-await).
+Two sends in the same `compute` block are concurrent if they are not ordered by [`await`](#await-completions-with-await).

-For example,
+For example, the following code correctly synchronizes two sends to the same stream:
 ```rust
 // Send the first half of the array
 completion c1 = send(a[0:K//2], stream_name);